rjbrown57/wyk/Readme.md

-# KCAPI - Kubernetes Cluster API and Open Cluster Management

-This repository contains WIP configs for messing around with capi and/or ocm.
+# WYK - (Would you kindly?)

+WYK is a series Makefiles for spinning up dev environments in kind

+* capi
+* ocm
+* crossplane